Mo7aisen/SCBA/README.md

 ## Contact

-For questions or collaboration inquiries, please open an issue or contact [your-email].
+For questions or collaboration inquiries, please open an issue on GitHub.

----

-**Status**: Active Development | Phase A (Scaffolding & Data)